dendronhq/dendron-site/vault/dendron.topic.publish.config.md

 ## Summary

-Publishing configuration for Dendron NextJS Publishing.
+Publishing configuration for Dendron Next.js Publishing.

 - NOTE: this is a work in progress, currently, refer to configuration options [[here|dendron://dendron.dendron-site/dendron.topic.publish-legacy.configuration]]